exercism/v3/docs/maintainers/concept-exercise-style-guide.md

 # Formatting and Style Guide for Concept Exercise Files

-This document records the current styleguide applicable to Concept exercise Markdown files, which refer to the files contained in `.docs` and `.meta`.
+This document records the current style guide applicable to Concept exercise Markdown files, which refer to the files contained in an exercise's `.docs` and `.meta` directories.
 Please follow them when implementing a Concept Exercise; maintainers should also reference the Style Guide when reviewing pull requests.
 When the relevant language also includes a style guide, those preferences will take precedence over the ones here.

 ## Headers